rabbidave/LatentSpace.Tools/MCPHandshake.md

 ### Initialization:
 1. User activates the local MCP client/server.
 2. User authenticates to the Remote MCP Service via standard OAuth/JWT flows, obtaining a primary Session Token.
 3. Local client prepares for transaction-specific handshakes.
+(User may provide public key material during this phase for verification purposes).

 ### Transaction Binding & Authorization Request:
-1. AI assistant initiates a transaction (e.g., "Create invoice for X").
+1. AI assistant initiates a transaction (e.g., "Create invoice for X"), potentially including a sensitivity/data classification tag.
-2. Local client identifies the target tool (e.g., createPayPalInvoice) and parameters.
+2. Local client identifies the target tool (e.g., create[PayPal](https://developer.paypal.com/community/blog/paypal-model-context-protocol/)Invoice) and parameters, determining the required authentication flow based on tool metadata or sensitivity tag.
-3. Local client sends an Authorization Request call to a dedicated endpoint on the Remote MCP Service, passing the target tool, parameters, and the user's Session Token.
+3. If the two-phase handshake is required: Local client sends an Authorization Request call to a dedicated endpoint on the Remote MCP Service, passing the target tool, parameters, and the user's Session Token.
 4. Remote service validates the Session Token, generates a unique transactionId, hashes parameters, and checks user permissions for the requested operation.

 ### Ephemeral Token Grant (Handshake Phase 1 Complete):